Michael A. Taylor Player Props: Twins vs. Astros

 Michael A. Taylor At The Plate

-- Taylor has a hit in four of six games played this year (66.7%), but no multi-hit games.
+- Taylor has picked up a hit in five games this year (71.4%), including one multi-hit game.

-- In six games played this season, he has not hit a long ball.

 - He has not scored a run this season.